paulpossart/produktiv/README.md

 - **Rate limit:**  login/signup attempts are throttled: a 10-minute lockout after 5 failed login attempts or multiple rapid signups

 ## Testing
-I am currently writing a lightweight suite of unit and integration tests, focusing on auth, routes, and UI interaction.
+This project features a suite of unit and integration tests, focusing on auth, routes, and UI interaction.

 The tests focus mainy on the 'happy path', except for authorisation, where both success and failure is tested.

+Backend tests are in the `__tests__` folder, frontend tests are located next to the component they are tesing.